prathmachowksey/Multivariate-Polynomial-Regression/README.md

 ![Squared Error](https://github.com/prathmachowksey/PolynomialRegression/blob/master/squared_error.png)

-It follows from that up till degree 3, the testing error drops with increasing degree, but increasing degree there after results in an increase in error.
+It follows that up till degree 3, the testing error drops with increasing degree, but increasing degree there after results in an increase in error.
 This suggests that the degree 3 model best fits the data, where as models of degree 4, 5 and 6 are overfitting the data.
 The increasing average absolute values of weights with increasing degree also suggests that the weights are assuming arbitrarily large values to fit the data.

 ## Regularisation
 To address the problem of overfitting, L1 and L2 regularisation has been implemented for the degree 6 model.